Campus Housing Policies

-The Office of Campus Housing seeks to enhance the aims of Trinity’s educational program by providing a living environment that is conducive to academic progress, personal growth and development.
+Student Affairs: The Office of Campus Housing seeks to enhance Trinity’s mission by providing a living environment that is conducive to academic progress, personal growth and development.
+Trinity offers a female only living environment for students enrolled full time in the College of Arts and Sciences.
+There are limited options for enrolled graduate students.
 Living on campus is a privilege and carries with it responsibility to respect the rights of those who live within the resident community.
-The Campus Housing staff includes Resident Coordinators who have overall responsibility for their floor and building, including maintenance, discipline, and the overall well-being of residents.
-The Resident Coordinators also work with the Director of Campus Housing and the Dean of Students to create programs and provide for the overall management of the residents and their needs.
+All residents must be in good disciplinary and academic standing to live on campus.
+The Campus Housing staff includes Resident Directors who have overall responsibility for their floor and building, including maintenance, discipline, and the overall well-being of residents.
+The Resident Directors also work with the Director of Campus Housing, Dean of Student Services and the Vice President for Student Affairs to create relevant, engaging programs and to provide for the overall well-being of the residents.

 All students in all programs at Trinity are expected to uphold a way of life that embraces personal integrity and responsibility, the foundation of the Honor System.
 The Honor System reflects the core of Trinity’s values as an institution concerned with moral as well as intellectual education.
 The Honor System has been part of Trinity since 1913, and is the foundation of Trinity’s moral life in community.
 The Honor System reflects a personal commitment on the part of all members of the community to individual integrity and shared trust; hence it also reflects a community commitment to abide by University policies, rules, and regulations.
 Upon joining the Trinity community, each student agrees to adhere to the following: